iMoHd8/CrewAI_Custom_AI_Agent/README.md

         - Create Workflow
         - From the workflow option, select `import from File...`
         - Select the `CrewAI_Workflow.json` file
+        - Activate the workflow by turning on the Activate toggle button.

 5. Start the FastAPI Backend